HumanCompatibleAI/imitation/docs/getting-started/cli.rst

     }
     INFO - eval_policy - Completed after 0:00:17

-This will save the monitor csvs (one for each vectorised env, controlled by environment.num_vec).
+This will save the monitor CSVs (one for each vectorised env, controlled by environment.num_vec).
 We can load these with ``pandas`` and use the ``imitation.test.reward_improvement`` module to compare the performances of the two policies.